mislav/blog/_posts/2014-02-07-hidden-documentation.md

     $ git log -S<string>

-This way you can dig up commits that have, for example, removed calls to a specific function, or added a certain CSS selector.
+This way you can dig up commits that have, for example, removed calls to a specific function, or added a certain CSS classname.

 ## Being on the right side of history